open-cloud/open-cloud.github.io.old/2_developer.md

 To create the cluster on CloudLap do the following:

 * Create your CloudLab experiment using the *Tutorial-OpenStack* profile.
-  Instantiate it on the University of Wisconsin cluster.
+  Instantiate it on the *CloudLab Wisconsin* cluster.

 * Find the IP address of the *ctl* node in your experiment.
 Add the following line to the */etc/hosts* file in your XOS container